DaemonAlchemist/unstateless/README.md

 const StatelessComponent = (props) => <>...</>;
 export const StatefulComponent = connect(StatelessComponent);
 ```

+---

 ### `useGlobal: <T>(options?:IUseGlobalOptions<T>) => (index: string, initialValue:T) => [T, Setter<T>]`

 The base function for both `useSharedState` and `useLocalStorage`.
 Use of `useGlobal` directly allows for customized behavior.
 There is one optional parameter:

 - `loadInitialValue: <T>(index:string, initialValue:T) => T`: Provide a function that customizes how the initial value is calculated from a provided default initial value.

+---

 ### Event Listeners

 `unstateless` also provides the `useGlobal.listen` object for hooking into shared state changes.
+Whenever a shared variable is initialized or changes, any attached listeners will also run.

+#### `type UpdateSpy<T> = (newVal:T, oldVal:T, index:string) => void`

+---

 #### `useGlobal.listen.on:  <T>(index:string, spy:UpdateSpy<T>) => void`

 This provides a hook into the shared state update process.
-Pass in a spy function `(newVal:T, oldVal:T, index:string) => void` to listen for state changes.
+Pass in a spy function to listen for state changes.
 This is especially useful for logging state changes or persisting values to an API.

 #### `useGlobal.listen.onAll:  <T>(spy:UpdateSpy<T>) => void`